-Many of these hazards can be identified in the relevant States Plant Hazard Guidance document, and AS1418.10 Appendix A, which is the governing design standard for these plant
+Many of these hazards can be identified in the relevant States Plant Hazard Guidance document and AS1418.10 Appendix A, which is the governing design standard for these plant.

 Table 1 Hazard Type Checklist CRUSHING, ENTANGLEMENT, CUTTING, SEVERING, STABBING, PUNCTURING, SHEARING, FRICTION, IMPACT, TRAPPING Can anyone's hair, clothing, gloves, cleaning apparatus or any other materials become entangled in moving parts, or objects in motion.
-Can anyone be crushed due to: material falling from plant uncontrolled motion or unexpected movement of plant the plant tipping or rolling over inadequate slowing or stopping devices of plant to control movement support structure collapse being thrown from or under the plant coming in contact with moving parts of the plant during testing, inspection, operation, maintenance, cleaning or repair being trapped between the plant and materials or fixed structures Cutting, stabbing &amp; puncturing due to: contact with sharp or flying objects coming in contact with moving parts of the plant during testing, inspection, operation, maintenance, cleaning or repair of the plant parts of plant or worksite material disintegrating or falling movement of plant can anyone's body parts be sheared between moving parts or surfaces of the plant can anyone be burnt due to contact with moving parts or surfaces of the plant can anyone be struck by moving objects due to uncontrolled or unexpected movement of plant or work pieces (i.e. failure of the control system) ERGONOMIC, SLIPPING, TRIPPING, FALLING - Can anyone be injured due to: HIGH PRESSURE FLUIDS, HIGH TEMPERATURES, FIRE/EXPLOSION Can anyone come into contact with fluids under high pressure, due to plant failure or misuse Can anyone come into contact with objects at high temperatures, or objects which can cause fire or burning Can anyone suffer illness due to exposure to high or low temperatures Can anyone be injured by explosion of gases, vapours, liquids, dusts or other substances triggered by the operation of the plant or material handled by the plant SUFFOCATION Can anyone be suffocated due to lack of oxygen, or atmospheric contamination
+Can anyone be crushed due to: material falling from plant uncontrolled motion or unexpected movement of plant the plant tipping or rolling over inadequate slowing or stopping devices of plant to control movement support structure collapse being thrown from or under the plant coming in contact with moving parts of the plant during testing, inspection, operation, maintenance, cleaning or repair being trapped between the plant and materials or fixed structures Cutting, stabbing &amp; puncturing due to: contact with sharp or flying objects coming in contact with moving parts of the plant during testing, inspection, operation, maintenance, cleaning or repair of the plant parts of plant or worksite material disintegrating or falling movement of plant can anyone's body parts be sheared between moving parts or surfaces of the plant can anyone be burnt due to contact with moving parts or surfaces of the plant can anyone be struck by moving objects due to uncontrolled or unexpected movement of plant or work pieces (i.e. failure of the control system) ERGONOMIC, SLIPPING, TRIPPING, FALLING, - Can anyone be injured due to: o uneven or slippery work surfaces o poor housekeeping in the vicinity of or in the plant o obstacles being placed in the vicinity of the plant o due to repetitive body movements o constrained body posture or the need for excessive effort o design inefficiency causing mental or psychological stress o inadequate or poorly placed lighting of plant or workers IN THE WORKING AREA lack of failsafe measures against human error or human behaviour mismatch of plant with natural human limitations unhealthy posture or excessive efforts lack of personal fall protective equipment inadequate design/positioning of controls HIGH PRESSURE FLUIDS, HIGH TEMPERATURES, FIRE/EXPLOSION Can anyone come into contact with fluids under high pressure, due to plant failure or misuse.
+Can anyone come into contact with objects at high temperatures, or objects which can cause fire or burning.
+Can anyone suffer illness due to exposure to high or low temperatures.
+Can anyone be injured by explosion of gases, vapors, liquids, dusts or other substances triggered by the operation of the plant or material handled by the plant.
+SUFFOCATION Can anyone be suffocated due to lack of oxygen, or atmospheric contamination.